go101/go101/pages/generics/555-type-constraints-and-parameters.md

 * The type set of a union of terms `T1 | T2 | ... | Tn` is the union of the type sets of the terms.
 * The type set of a non-empty interface is the intersection of the type sets of its interface elements.

-As the type set of an empty interface type contains all non-interface types.
+As the type set of an empty interface type (for example, the predeclared `any`) contains all non-interface types.
-It is a super set of any type set.

 By the current specification,
 two unnamed constraints are equivalent to each other if their type sets are equal.